Prof. Brad Harrington

 Victoria is the Assistant Director of Member Services at the Center for Work & Family, supporting members of the Boston College Workforce Roundtable and the Boston College Work & Family Association (BCWFA).
 She plans and executes biannual Roundtable conferences, Association meetings, and monthly webinars.
 Working with member organizations, Victoria provides research on HR topics of interest, including flexibility, well-being, diversity & inclusion, and women's advancement.

 Victoria graduated from Boston College in 2017 with a Bachelor of Arts in Applied Psychology and Human Development with an Organization Studies/Human Resources concentration.
 She also earned minors in Management and Leadership and Hispanic Studies.
-Victoria is pursuing a Master’s degree in Leadership and Administration.
+In 2021, Victoria earned a Master of Science in Leadership and Administration with a concentration in Executive Leadership and Organizational Development.

 Jana is the Fiscal Specialist at the Center for Work & Family.
 Her responsibilities include budget development, forecasting, financial reporting and fiscal administration.